-We believe that all children learn best with the rest of their class.
-Our aim is for all children to be working independently, in class.
-Children with SEN and disabilities are entitled to be taught by their teacher, not always by a TA.
-Teachers aim to spend time each day working with all children, individually or as part of a group.
+We believe that all pupils learn best with the rest of their class.
+Our aim is for all pupils to be working independently, in class.
+Pupils with SEND and disabilities are entitled to be taught by their teacher, not always by an LSA.
+Class teachers aim to spend time each day working with all pupils, individually or as part of a group.

-When allocating additional TA support to children, our focus is on outcomes, not hours: we aim to put in sufficient support to enable the child to reach their challenging targets, but without developing a learned dependence on an adult.
+When allocating additional LSA support to pupils, our focus is on outcomes, not hours: we aim to put in sufficient support to enable the child to reach their challenging targets, but without developing a learned dependence on an adult.

 The school has a range of interventions available which are listed and costed on a provision map.
-When considering an intervention, we look first at the child's profile of learning in order that we can select the intervention which is best matched to the child.
+When considering an intervention, we look first at the pupil's profile of learning in order that we can select the intervention which is best matched to them.

-Targets for children with SEND are deliberately challenging in the attempt to close the attainment gap between the children and their peers.
-Interventions are often crucial in closing these gaps, so are monitored closely by both the class teacher and by the SENCo who monitors overall progress after the intervention.
+Targets for pupils with SEND are deliberately challenging in the attempt to close the attainment gap between the children and their peers.
+Interventions are often crucial in closing these gaps, so are monitored closely by both the class teacher(s), Key Stage or Subject leaders and the SENCo who monitors overall progress after the intervention.
 A decision is then made as to whether to continue the intervention, begin a new intervention, or to allow a period of consolidation in class.

-Where a pupil is identified as having SEN, the school will put effective special educational provision in place.
-This SEN support will take the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and of what supports the pupil in making good progress and securing good outcomes.
+Where a pupil is identified as having SEND, the school will put effective special educational provision in place.
+This SEND support will take the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and of what supports the pupil in making good progress and securing good outcomes.

 The cycle is as follows: